 - geography (at key stage 3)

 - modern foreign languages (at key stage 3)

 - design and technology (at key stage 3)

 - physical education

-Schools must also provide religious education (RE), sex and relationship education (SRE) and careers guidance.
+Schools must also provide religious education (RE), relationship and sex education (RSE) and careers guidance.
 Some schools additionally offer personal, social and health education (PSHE).

 Schools also offer subjects outside this core list, for example, art, drama, dance and media studies, and ITT courses exist to accommodate them.